Skip to content

 Is there a fixed date every year?

 There’s a general window, but exact timing can vary slightly.
+Your 1099-MISC will be shared by January 31st.

 Will I be notified when documents are ready?